 - Visitors need to be informed about how to decrease the risk of spreading the virus when visiting an establishment, such as by posted signs at the entrance and at the tables.

-- Serving alcoholic beverages or equivalent beverages is prohibited from 20.00 CET.
+- Serving alcoholic beverages is prohibited from 20.00 CET.

 Parties and Gatherings

 - Night Clubs are allowed to have a maximum of 50 guests on their premises at any given time.

 - At private parties and gatherings in rented facilities such as club houses, the maximum number of participants allowed is eight.

 - Up to 20 participants are allowed at funerals

 The number of guests in a given accommodation is regulated by how spacious the rooms/apartments/cabins are.
 The basic rule is that you should only stay with people you normally spend time with, such as your immediate family.

 - Each facility providing activities such as training, swimming, shopping and other are obliged to calculate the maximum number of people that can be on the premises simultaneously.

 - Each person on the premises should have at least ten square meters at their disposal.